 Picture right: Gucci Equilibrium

-Since 2019, the Italian luxury label has been making its economic Profit & Loss Account (Environment P & L) public and is putting it online in its digital platform Gucci Equilibrium.
-The platform was founded on World Environment Day in 2018 in order to connect people, planet and meaning.
+The Italian luxury label has been making its economic profit and loss account (Environment P&L) public since June 2019 and posting it online on its digital platform Gucci Equilibrium.
+The Platform was founded on World Environment Day in 2018 to connect people, the planet and meaningfulness.
 The tool measures and communicates all of the Group's sustainability goals.
-What an economic profit & loss bill exactly is, is here easily explained by Gucci.
-This year on World Environment Day, parent company Kering has also revealed its E P & L.
+What an economic profit and loss account is exactly is done by Gucci here easily explained.
+This year on World Environment Day, the parent company Kering also disclosed its E P&L.

 CEO Marco Bizzarri wins the "Green Carpet Award" in Italy, copyright: Gucci

 Gucci Equilibrium is part of a 10 year plan for the fashion label to embed a comprehensive sustainability strategy.
 The fashion label has set itself the mission to "make positive changes".
 It builds its sustainability plan on the three pillars of environment, people and innovation.

-The corporation describes the word originating from the Latin word "Equilibrium" as a condition of balance.
+The group describes the Latin word "Equilibrium" as a state of equilibrium.
 A balance of aesthetics and ethics to advance social & environmental goals.
-The luxury company has already reduced its environmental footprint by 16% over the past three years and plans to reduce 2025% to 40.
+The luxury company has already reduced its ecological footprint by 16% in the last three years and is planning a reduction of 2025% by 40.
 In addition, the company's green electricity consumption has increased by 146%.

 Innovative recycling processes in the processing of leather and textile waste also make it possible to reuse several tonnes of leather waste and thereby reduce the total waste by 66%.

 Gucci ArtLabs is part of the Equilibrium program and serves as a futuristic modern center of industrial craft.
-This includes an experimental shoe & leather goods laboratory, which accounts for 70% of the company's sales.
+This also includes an experimental laboratory for shoes and leather goods, which make up 70% of the company's turnover.
 The center serves as a think tank for exchange, competence and best practice.
-Above all, it should promote technological development.
+Above all, it is intended to advance technological development.